All Collections

 Branch folder contents

-Pages, reusables, mobile views, global elements
+Pages, reusable elements, mobile views, and global elements share the same shape:

 elements/